ministryofjustice/laa-aws-ops/Operational-process.md

-# --Draft--
+# About this document
-This is draft document, outlining the AWS Ops and 6dg Ops team's processes, and based on MoJ Cloud Platform's methodology.
-This process is continually reviewed and improved.
-We welcome all feedback: ideally via the LAA Aws ops and LAA 6dg ops slack channels, or #laa-ops slack channel
+This document outlines the AWS Ops and 6dg Ops team's processes, and is continually reviewed.
+We welcome all feedback via the LAA Aws ops and LAA 6dg ops slack channel: #laa-ops

-## Operational processes
+## Getting Support

-This is a record of the operational processes that we will use to support our users.

-## Hours of support
+You can raise a support request for the 6DG or AWS Ops teams by posting in the [#laa-ops](https://mojdt.slack.com/messages/CEL68S0LD) slack channel.

-LAA AWS Ops team currently works - and provides support - from 8am to 6pm, Monday to Friday.
-During this time we will work on support requests from teams and make sure someone is available to answer questions in [#laa-ops](https://mojdt.slack.com/messages/CEL68S0LD).
+LAA AWS Ops team works from 8am to 6pm, Monday to Friday.
 The team member who responds may be working remotely.

-LAA 6dg Ops team provides support from 8am to 6pm Monday to Friday During this time we will work on support requests from teams and make sure someone is available to answer questions in [#laa-6dg-ops] The team member who responds may be working remotely.
-In addition they operate a rota system so that a resource is available to support out of hours from 6pm to late mainly to carry out releases and maintenance that need to be performed out of core business hours.

-As well as supporting UAT, Pre-Prod/Stage and PROD applications hosted on 6dg infrastructure (CCMS, CIS, MI, CWA, ERIC) LAA 6dg Ops also support the Dev/Test environments for these applications currently hosted in RedCentric.
+The 6DG team operates a rota system for out-of-hours releases and maintenance, typically from 6pm to midnight.
+It supports UAT, Pre-Prod/Stage and PROD applications hosted on 6dg infrastructure (CCMS, CIS, MI, CWA, ERIC) and the Dev/Test environments for these applications currently hosted in RedCentric.

 ## How does the support sub team work

-We always have two engineers assigned to support requests at any time.
-This support sub-team will triage incident requests raised to them in the laa aws ops or laa 6dg ops slack channels.
+We assign two engineers to support requests between 8am and 6pm.
+This support sub-team will triage incident requests raised to them in the [#laa-ops](https://mojdt.slack.com/messages/CEL68S0LD) slack channel.

 The key activities for the day are: